Installing and Running Kubernetes Locally On a MacOS Sierra

 Kubernetes is probably the most popular container-orchestration system, currently.
 It was originally developed and eventually open-sourced by Google.
 Kubernetes competes with the likes of Swarm, DC/OS and AWS’s ECS.

 Kubernetes is a complex ecosystem of various software components that is actually quite non-trivial to put together.
 It can be a great way of orchestrating containers (e.g. Docker ones) in production, but if you need a compatible local environment for development, setting such thing up yourself, from scratch, can be a painful experience.
 Which is why the community has created Minikube

-Note: the following instructions are specific to the component versions available at the time of writing.
+Note: some of the following instructions are specific to the component versions available at the time of writing.
 If you are reading this post later, please make sure to use commands that contain updated versions of the corresponding software.

 To run through the commands you will need a working Docker for Mac and Homebrew.
 Make sure to install those, before executing the following commands.

 Once you have Docker for Mac and Homebrew, you can install Minikube:

 $ brew update $ curl -LO https://storage.googleapis.com/minikube/releases/latest/docker-machine-driver-hyperkit \ && chmod +x docker-machine-driver-hyperkit \ && sudo mv docker-machine-driver-hyperkit /usr/local/bin/ \ && sudo chown root:wheel /usr/local/bin/docker-machine-driver-hyperkit \ && sudo chmod u+s /usr/local/bin/docker-machine-driver-hyperkit $ curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-darwin-amd64 \ && chmod +x minikube \ && sudo mv minikube /usr/local/bin/